Rock The Ridge | September 25, 2021

 Rock The Ridge is a major achievement...

-The 18-hour time limit accommodates people with a range of abilities, including hikers, joggers, runners, and ultramarathoners.
+With a 6 am start, the 18-hour time limit accommodates people with a range of abilities, including hikers, joggers, runners, and ultramarathoners.
 We’ve hosted elite athletes alongside first-time 50-milers and relay teams that walked the entire distance.
 Any distance can be a struggle if you don’t prepare properly, but with a good training program, 50 miles is an achievable goal!
 And, for those who aren’t ready for 50-miles, the Relay division allows Ridge Rockers to complete the course in two-or four-member teams.

 Whether you hike, run, or do some of each, Rock The Ridge will be an accomplishment that you’ll remember with pride.